 Weightron carry out weighbridge calibrations in accordance with the UK Weighing Federation’s Calibration Code of Practice for Non-Automatic Weighing Machines, which lays down the clear legislative guidelines for the calibration process of legal for trade weighbridges and scales.

-We are certified for the Self-Verification (SV) of weighbridges and operate dedicated weighbridge test units around the UK.
+We are Certified for the initial verification and re-qualification of weighbridges as set out in our Module D Certificate issued by our Approved Body NMO and operate dedicated weighbridge test units around the UK.
 The calibration process involves the placing of UKAS traceable weights on the weighbridge in a prescribed manner.
 Tests are carried out to check and establish: